Dyl-M/music-charts/_docs/IMPROVEMENTS.md

 - All Python files use PEP 8 import grouping with comment headers
 - Imports alphabetically sorted within each category
 - Consistent structure across entire codebase
+- DeepSource code quality standards:
+  - No unused imports
+  - All functions have docstrings (including nested test helpers)
+  - Unused parameters prefixed with `_`
+  - Explicit `as` clauses in multi-context manager statements

 ### Next Steps